AdrienTorris/awesome-blazor/README.md

 * [Archives of 2017](https://github.com/AdrienTorris/awesome-blazor/blob/master/Archives/2017.md#videos)

 ## Articles
+* [Unit testing Blazor components - a prototype](http://blog.stevensanderson.com/2019/08/29/blazor-unit-testing-prototype/) - August 29, 2019 - A possible approach for testing Blazor components that's as fast as unit testing and as high-level as browser automation, by Steve Sanderson.
 * [Using JSON for polymorphic types in C#](https://www.oxfordcc.co.uk/news/using-json-for-polymorphic-types-in-csharp/) - August 28, 2019 - Using Blazor, code written for the front-end has access to all the language features of C#.
 In particular, it may be useful to have a type hierarchy and make use of polymorphism.
 * [Containerising Blazor Applications With Docker (Part 2)](https://chrissainty.com/containerising-blazor-applications-with-docker-containerising-a-blazor-webassembly-app/) - August 27, 2019 - Containerising Blazor Applications With Docker (Part 2).
 [Source code](https://github.com/chrissainty/BlazorServerWithDocker).
 * [Blazor – on the server or on the client](https://csharp.christiannagel.com/2019/08/27/blazorserverandclient/) - August 27, 2019 - Blazor, on the server or on the client.